inkle/ink/Documentation/RunningYourInk.md

     -p -d <path to your game's ink files directory> yourMainFile.ink

-The `-d` switch allows you to specify the root directory for your ink files, which may be necessary depending on where your game files are compared to the ink repo, and whether you have ink `include` statements.
+The `-d` switch allows you to specify the root directory for your ink files, which may be necessary depending on where your game files are compared to the ink repo, and whether you have ink `INCLUDE` statements.
 The `-p` switch puts the compiler in Play mode, so that it will execute your story immediately.

 When your story hits an assertion, you may be able to glean a little more information from the state of the ink engine.
 See the [Architecture and Development](https://github.com/inkle/ink/blob/master/Documentation/ArchitectureAndDevOverview.md) document for help understanding and debugging the engine code.